masalha-alaa/name-classification-pytorch/README.md

 ```
 ![gru training](https://user-images.githubusercontent.com/78589884/128221368-b753cd28-e299-44ee-869c-c0b1904a63d5.png)

-As can be seen from the plot, the network keeps learning until reaching a loss of less than 0.60 and shows an intent to start converging (I didn't let it continue for lack of time and resources).
+As can be seen from the plot, the network keeps learning until reaching a loss of less than 0.60 and shows an intent to start converging (I stopped it for the lack of time and resources).

 The plots for the other networks can be seen in the notebook mentioned above.
 GRU had the best results, however.